 Maximum PFML leave for childbirth.
 You can get up to 20 weeks off for pregnancy and the birth of a child, and your job is protected during that time.
 The length of your medical leave is determined by your doctor.

 Massachusetts's PFML earnings requirement.
 To be eligible for paid medical or family leave (including pregnancy leave), your average earnings in the year before your leave starts must meet a threshold, which is updated each year.
-(For 2023. the minimum is $6,000 per year).
-You can check your eligibility and see an estimated benefit amount using the state's PFML online benefits calculator.
+(For 2023, the minimum is $6,000 per year).

 When FMLA and PFML both apply.
 If you're eligible for leave under both the FMLA and Massachusetts's PFML law, your time off will run simultaneously under both laws.
 In other words, you can't take 12 weeks of paid leave under state law and then take another 12 weeks of unpaid leave under the FMLA.